 Visit the World Nuclear Association and explore Nuclear Power in the World Today

-Visit the Nuclear Energy Institute and explore Nuclear Units Under Construction Worldwide
+Visit the World Nuclear Associations and explore Plans For New Reactors Worldwide

 Visit the U.S. Energy Information Administration and read about the U.S. Nuclear Industry

 In the USA, there are currently 99 operable commercial nuclear reactors at 61 nuclear power plants.
 The newest reactor came online in June of 2016 (Watts Bar Unit 2 in Tennessee).
 Prior to that, the last new reactor to enter commercial service in the United States was in 1996.
 The Nuclear Regulatory Commission approved construction of four new reactors in 2012.
-These were the first permits approved in more than 30 years (EIA, Energy Explained).
+These were the first permits approved in more than 30 years, though 6 reactors have been shut down since 2013 (EIA, Energy Explained).